aksommerville/fullmoon4/README.md

 - - [ ] Village interiors
 - - [ ] Village exterior
 - - [ ] Forest, use those nice big trees
+- [ ] Bring web back up to date with bigpc.
+- [x] I think the werewolf is still too hard.
+- - Can we cheat the hadouken bounce to make it more likely to hit him?
+- - Force his first play to be hadouken, not walk?
+This ruins a lot of speed runs.

 ### May